 Once the Standards and Guidelines have been endorsed by AGMIN, it will then be the responsibility of state farming organisations to assist governments with any queries as the standards are placed into state legislation.

-Egg Farmers of Australia, in conjunction with the approval sought from Australian Eggs have provided correspondence to Animal Health Australia pertaining to a deed agreed by poultry industries (eggs, chicken and duck) pertaining to the arrangements for the sharing of expenses in an EADRA disease response.
+Egg Farmers of Australia, in conjunction with the approval sought from Australian Eggs have provided correspondence to Animal Health Australia pertaining to a deed agreed by poultry industries (eggs, chicken and duck) outlining the arrangements for the sharing of expenses in an EADRA disease response.

 The next Egg Farmers of Australia strategic plan will be developed in 2022 and be a 5 year plan.